Kamakhya: Mythical

-The origin of the 'Shakti Peetha' at the site is associated with the legend of Sati, also known as Dakshayani, who was the wife of Shiva and daughter of the Puranic King Daksha.
-Daksha was unhappy with his daughter's choice of husband, and when he performed a grand Yagna for all the deities, he did not invite Shiva or Sati.
+The origin of the Shakti Pitha at the site is associated with the legend of Sati, also known as Dakshayani, who was the wife of Shiva and daughter of the Puranic King Daksha.
+Daksha was unhappy with his daughter's choice of husband, and when he performed a grand yajna for all the deities, he did not invite Shiva or Sati.
 Sati however went to the sacrifice.
 Daksha humiliated Shiva, Sati couldn't bear the insults toward her husband and so, she jumped into the fire and left her body.
 Because she was the all-powerful mother goddess, Sati left her body in that moment to be reborn as the goddess Parvati.
 Meanwhile, Shiva was stricken with grief and rage at the loss of his wife.
-He threw two locks of his hair on the ground and from it emerged Veerabhadra and Mahakali.
-Veerabhadra and Mahakali destroyed the sacrifice while the former killed Daksha by cutting his head and burning it.
+He threw two locks of his hair on the ground and from it emerged Virabhadra and Mahakali.
+Virabhadra and Mahakali destroyed the sacrifice while the former killed Daksha by cutting his head and burning it.
 After Daksha's family and the other gods implored Shiva to restore his life, Shiva ordered the head of the sacrificial goat to be brought to him.
 The goat's head was later fixed on Daksha's body.
 Daksha later repented for his wrongdoings.
 Shiva forgave him and saw Sati's charred body.
 He put Sati's body over his shoulder and began his tandava (dance of cosmic destruction) throughout the heavens, and vowed not to stop until the body was completely rotted away.
 The other gods, afraid of the annihilation of the 3 worlds, implored Vishnu to pacify Shiva.
 Thus, wherever Shiva wandered while dancing, Vishnu followed.
 He sent his weapon, the Sudarshana Chakra to destroy the corpse of Sati.
 Pieces of her body fell until Shiva was left without a body to carry.
 Seeing this, Shiva sat down to do Mahatapasya (great penance).
 Despite the similarity in name, scholars do not generally believe that this legend gave rise to the practice of sati.